 - Set the ignore_localhost option equal to True.
-This will not record any requests sent to (or responses from) localhost, 127,0.0.1, or 0.0.0.0. - Set the ignore_hosts configuration option to a list of hosts to ignore - Add a before_record callback that returns None for requests you want to ignore
+This will not record any requests sent to (or responses from) localhost, 127.0.0.1, or 0.0.0.0. - Set the ignore_hosts configuration option to a list of hosts to ignore - Add a before_record_request or before_record_response callback that returns None for requests you want to ignore (see above).